guireibar/teamcity-documentation/topics/create-pipeline.md

 [//]: # (title: Create Pipeline)
 [//]: # (auxiliary-id: Create Pipeline)

+_This tutorial assumes that you have already installed and started your trial TeamCity instance as described [here](quick-setup-guide.md)._

 In TeamCity terms, a pipeline is called a _build chain_.

 Builds perform various CI/CD jobs.
 When you connect them into a sequence, they form a chain.
 Builds inside a chain can use the same revision of the source project and pass artifacts to one another.
 These chains can be quite complex and contain dozens of builds connected in series or in parallel.
 They are often designed to compile, test, and deploy a certain project, but you can create them for any other goal.